-- Pass a mandatory drug test that occurs during the first quarter at SCNM and be subjected to random testing during their clinical training; - Take the Biomedical Sciences portion of NPLEX or comply with existing NPLEX policy (See NPLEX Policy in catalog); - Maintain necessary medical equipment: sphygmomanometer, stethoscope, otoscope, ophthalmoscope, tuning fork, and reflex hammer; - Provide the Clinical Coordinator with a current copy of a Basic Life Support for Healthcare Providers card (BLS) or Advanced Cardiac Life Support card (ACLS), Hepatitis B information, TB screening, MMR (proof of completed twodose vaccine series, immunity, or exemption), fingerprint clearance card, and any other required health information. - Students are required to pass the Student Clinic Handbook quiz as part of CLTR 4304.
+- Satisfactory completion of all coursework in quarters 1-8 (or 1-12 for the five-year track) as listed in the Course Catalog - Pass Clinic Entry Skills Assessment (CLTR 4304), which includes passing the Clinic Entry Exam - Attend a Medical Center Orientation - Maintain a current State of Arizona Fingerprint Clearance Card - Pass a mandatory drug test that occurs during the first quarter at Sonoran University and be subjected to random testing during their clinical training - Take the Biomedical Sciences portion of NPLEX or comply with existing NPLEX policy (See NPLEX Policy in catalog) - Maintain necessary medical equipment including: sphygmomanometer, stethoscope, otoscope, ophthalmoscope, tuning fork, and reflex hammer - Provide the Clinical Coordinator with a current copy of a Basic Life Support for Healthcare Providers card (BLS) or Advanced Cardiac Life Support card (ACLS), Hepatitis B information, TB screening, MMR (proof of completed twodose vaccine series, immunity, or exemption), fingerprint clearance card, and any other required health information. - Students are required to pass the Student Clinic Handbook quiz as part of CLTR 4304.
 These requirements must be met by all students, including transfer and Professional Degree Transfer students.
-Previous enrollment in a clinical training program at another naturopathic college or other medical college does not allow the student to enter SCNM's clinical training program without fulfilling all the above requirements.
+Previous enrollment in a clinical training program at another naturopathic college or other medical college does not allow the student to enter the Doctor of Naturopathic Medicine clinical training program without fulfilling all the above requirements, including but not limited to updated OSHA, HIPAA, and Handwashing trainings.

-Clerkship Designations
+Section 4.03 Clerkship Designations

-General Medicine Clerkships:
+(i) General Medicine Clerkships

 These clinical clerkships will provide the student with practical clinical exposure, information, and additional medical knowledge in a clinical setting focusing on general naturopathic primary care medicine.
 Each clerkship will concentrate on an integrative approach to health that includes all members of the family regardless of their disease process or health status.
 An emphasis on health promotion and disease prevention will be encouraged when possible.
 The clerkship will follow a patient-oriented as well as a symptom-oriented approach to care.
-These general medicine clerkships occur on-site at the SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine and Community Extended Sites.
+These general medicine clerkships occur on-site at the Sonoran University Medical Center, the Neil Riordan Center for Regenerative Medicine and Community Extended Sites.